smapiot/piral/docs/concepts/T01-emulator.md

 }
 ```

-If, for some reason, you cannot use the `typings` field you can use the artificial / non-official `extraTypes` field, too:
+If, for some reason, you cannot use the `typings` field you can use the artificial/non-official `extraTypes` field, too:

 ```json
 {